 What I Did

-It sounds intimidating but it really isn’t.
+It sounds intimidating, but it isn’t.

 Well.
 He called me up to the stand.